 Meetings.
 The Board of Directors typically meets four times per year in regular meetings to address the following areas in addition to routine or special business: spring meeting, which focuses on the Company's Annual Operating Plan; a summer meeting, which focuses on corporation governance, a fall meeting, focused on the Company's Strategic Plan; and a winter meeting, which focuses on succession planning.
 During the last fiscal year, there were a total of three (3) regular meetings of the full Board of Directors of the Company, with the fourth regular spring meeting falling in Fiscal Year 2013.
-All of the directors attended at least 75% of the aggregate of (i) the total number of meetings of the full Board of Directors held while he or she was a director, and (ii) the total number of meetings held by Committees of the Board of Directors on which they served.
-All directors are strongly encouraged to attend the Annual Meeting of Stockholders.
+All of the directors attended at least 75% of the aggregate of (i) the total number of meetings of the full Board of Directors are strongly encouraged to attend the Annual Meeting of Stockholders.